JaxBen98/emoji-farm/README.md

 console.log("unicode smile: " + emoji.smile());
 //=> unicode smile: ☺️
 ```
-or, see [test.js](https://github.com/PandaBoi57/emoji-farm/blob/master/test/test.js) for a full list of emojis
+If you didn't understand this, or want to see the list of emojis, head [here](https://github.com/PandaBoi57/emoji-farm/blob/master/test/test.js)

 ## Things to note

-Some things to note is that some emojis are only available on certain platforms, or look different on other platforms.
-Here are all of those emojis
+Some thing to note is that some emojis are only available on certain platforms, or look different on other platforms.
+Here are all of those emojis:

 ### Looks different on other platforms